 Leaders are defined by their actions while advocates are construing by their work.
 Judith Mills have the characteristics of both.
-She has the strength, Inspiration and indestructibility of a leader and the courage, hope and resilient of an advocate.
+She has the strength, Inspiration, and indestructibility of a leader and the courage, hope and resilient of an advocate.
 Born in Ghana, West Africa, she came to the United States at age 10.
-As a youth she was full of life and took advantage of any opportunity that came her way.
-In school she was a track & field runner, a dancer and even a state finalist in the Miss Teen New Jersey 1999 pageant.
-You can say she is a “Jill-of-all-trade”.
-She had a promising future with no limits.
-Her reach in life was as far as her imagination can reach, but we all know that there are obstacles in life that one most overcome.
-In 1999, Judith Mills was faced with a life changing obstacle.
+As a youth, she was full of life and took advantage of any opportunity that came her way.
+In school, she was a track & field runner, a dancer and even a state finalist in the Miss Teen New Jersey 1999 pageant.
+You can say she is a “Jill-of-all-trades”.
+She has a promising future with no limits.
+Her reach in life was as far as her imagination can reach, but we all know that there are obstacles in life that one must overcome.
+In 1999, Judith Mills was faced with a life-changing obstacle.
 Doctors diagnose her with Lupus (SLE).
-Lupus is a disease in which the body’s immune system become hyperactive and attacks normal, healthy tissues.
+Lupus is a disease in which the body’s immune system becomes hyperactive and attacks normal, healthy tissues.
 Living with Lupus became the obstacle that she had to overcome.
 The effects of living with this illness are severe joint pains, fatigue and other painful symptoms.
 Although the disease does not have a cure, it can be treated with medication.
-The cause of Lupus is unknown, but statistics shows that it effect more women of African descent than any other demographic.
+The cause of Lupus is unknown, but statistics show that it affects more women of African descent than any other demographic.
 Despite the interruption of the disease, Judith showed signs of a leader and advocate: Resilient and Strength.
 Determined to live her life to the fullest, she decided to become a voice in the fight against Lupus.